Cycling Tanzania: Bikepacking & Cycle Touring Routes

 best season to cycle tanzania

-Kitonga Mountain Reserve in rainy season
+Kitonga Mountain Reserve in the rainy season

 There are two rainy seasons in Tanzania, the heaviest rains usually fall from around mid-March to May, this is within the hot season, which starts in December and has February at its peak.
 A shorter period of rain occurs from November to mid-January, we recommend avoiding these seasons if possible.